TheBotPlatform/The-Bot-Platform-API-docs/README.md

 ## Getting started

-To use this, you need a [The Bot Platform](http://thebotplatform.com) account and make sure your Account Manager has granted you API permissions.
+To use this, you need a [The Bot Platform](http://thebotplatform.com) account.

 ## Webhook message parts